depeche-io/postgresql-on-fire/playground/init/init.md

 You are currently in an empty playground environment.

-There are 3 PG containers controlled via /ks/pg/docker-compose.yaml *red*
+There are 3 PG containers controlled via /ks/pg/docker-compose.yaml <br />
+*red*
 * port $PORT_RED = 6432 -> 5432
 * datadir /mnt/red